astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

     astro workspace list
     ```

-5. Start a local Airflow instance with the set of the connections defined for your workspace by running the following command:
+5. Start a local Airflow instance with the set of the connections defined for your Workspace by running the following command:

     ```sh
     astro dev start --workspace-id [workspace-id]